Skip to content

 • Veterans Benefits: Veterans will still be able to access medical care and burials will continue at Veterans Affairs (VA) national cemeteries.
 VA will also continue to process and deliver benefits to veterans, including compensation, pension, education, and housing benefits, and the Board will continue to process appeals.
 The CT Veterans Benefits Administration has funds to cover operating costs for a brief shutdown and will continue to be open to the public, but when those funds run out, the CT regional office may close and pause important services including outreach to veterans, career counseling, transition assistance, and cemetery grounds maintenance.

-• Disaster Relief: The Federal Emergency Management Agency (FEMA) will continue the policy of immediate needs funding (INF), meaning that payments from the Disaster Relief Fund (DRF) for non-emergency work will be delayed until sufficient funds are available.
+• Disaster Relief: The Federal Emergency Management Agency (FEMA) is expected to have sufficient balances in the Disaster Relief Fund (DRF) to fund emergency work during a shutdown.
+The duration of the funding will depend on the timing, scope, and scale of any future disasters that might require more robust spending, exhausting DRF balances more quickly.
 Once carryover balances are exhausted, there will be a stoppage of Individual Assistance payments to disaster survivors.
-The intermittent workforce supporting specific disasters will be furloughed, causing delays to disaster recovery.
-The National Flood Insurance Program (NFIP) and its partners will not be allowed to issue new contracts for flood insurance for the duration of a government shutdown.
+Due to the Administration’s systematic dismantling of the FEMA workforce and Department of Homeland Security Secretary Noem’s insistence on personally approving any spending over $100,000, payments for response and recovery efforts following a disaster could be delayed, even where sufficient DRF balances exist.
+In addition to the DRF, the National Flood Insurance Program (NFIP) and its partners will not be allowed to issue new contracts for flood insurance for the duration of a government shutdown.

-• Internal Revenue Service (IRS): The Internal Revenue Service (IRS) is expected to furlough more than half of its workforce in the event of a government shutdown.
+• Internal Revenue Service (IRS): The Trump administration has not yet released guidance on the impact of the shutdown on the Internal Revenue Service (IRS) workforce, but IRS has enough funding to continue normal operations for the first five days of a shutdown.
 Taxpayers remain obligated to fulfill their tax obligations, and services like tax return processing should carry on unaffected.
 Delays in income and Social Security verification may persist leading to increased wait times for mortgage and other loan approvals.
-If the shutdown continues into January, the IRS will add back a portion of its workforce to prepare for the upcoming tax filing season.
+Taxpayer Advocate Service (TAS) casework will be paused for the duration of the shutdown.

 • Health and Human Services: The National Institutes of Health (NIH) will be prevented from admitting new patients or processing grant applications, and critical research on diseases like cancer and Alzheimer’s will be stalled.
 New patients who are waiting for a chance at new treatment through a clinical trial will be turned away.
 Technical assistance to state and local health departments will not be continued by CDC, and responses to public inquiries about public health matters will be suspended, as well.